 Today, round houses are built and bought by people interested in saving both space and energy.

 In Southeast Asia, where heavy rain is prevalent, you can find communities of stilt houses.
-These homes are raised up on planks in order to protect its inhabitants and their possessions from flooding.
+These wooden houses are raised up on planks in order to protect their inhabitants and their possessions from flooding.
 They're also designed to sit just high enough to keep safe from invading vermin—namely, snakes and insects.
 Additionally, their roofs are sloped, in order to allow rainwater to easily stream down without damaging the property.

 Though they're primarily built in Southeast Asia today, stilt houses are also present in the western hemisphere where homes are faced with hurricane damage.
-This type of house is thought to have first be used (in the west) by indigenous tribes of the Americas.
+These traditional houses are thought to have first been used (in the West) by indigenous tribes of the Americas.

 Yurts (Kyrgyzstan, Central Asia)

-Yurts—portable tents traditionally composed of animal skins—have been used by Central Asian nomads for centuries.
-While, in the past, these structures were intended as temporary shelters, contemporary construction methods and access to new materials have allowed them to be used as permanent housing.
+Yurts or gers—portable tents traditionally composed of animal skins—have been used by Central Asian nomads for centuries.
+While, in the past, these structures were intended as temporary shelters, contemporary construction methods and access to new materials such as canvas have allowed them to be used as permanent housing.

 Underground Houses (Coober Pedy, Australia)